• Skip to primary navigation

 • Nutritional information is provided for guidance only and is not a strict calculation as ingredients vary.

-• Leftovers can be reheated by adding to a non-stick pan and bringing to the boil.
-Lower the heat and gently simmer for 1-2 minutes until piping hot.
-Be careful not to fast boil or simmer for more than a few minutes as the plant milk may split.
+• Leftovers can be reheated by adding to a non-stick pot and bringing to the boil.
+Lower the heat and gently simmer for 1 minutes until piping hot.
+Be careful not to fast boil or simmer for more than a few minutes as the plant-based milk may split.

-• For a home-made quick smoked tofu try: Slice up a block of firm tofu and add a few tablespoons of soya sauce and about 1-1 ½ teaspoons of liquid smoke.
+• For a home-made quick smoked tofu try this rough guide: Slice up a block of firm tofu and add a few tablespoons of soy sauce and about 1-1 ½ teaspoons of liquid smoke.
 A nice addition is a ripped up nori seaweed sheet or use pieces of your choice of dried seaweed.
 Mix everything well and leave to marinade for a few hours.
 A little smoked paprika could be used if liquid smoke is hard to source.
-I purchase liquid smoke from Amazon, UK.
+We source liquid smoke from Amazon [UK].
 Play around with the flavours until they are what you like.

 Nutrition